Skip to main content

 getCount

-Controls whether to return the total number of records that meet the criteria:
+Controls whether to return the total number of records meeting the conditions:

 const {